gzcharleszhang/stego/README.md

 ![build](https://github.com/gzcharleszhang/stego/workflows/Build/badge.svg)

-Stego is a command-line interface for encoding and decoding secret data in PNG images, using the Least Significant Bit (LSB) steganography technique.
+Stego is a command-line interface for encoding and decoding secret data in images, using the Least Significant Bit (LSB) steganography technique.
+Currently, Stego supports PNG and JPEG images.

 Stego is also available as a Go [package](#Using-Stego-as-a-package).